VainlyStrain/Vaile/README.md

 > __IMPORTANT__:
 >
-> Vaile Framework will soon be merged into the original TIDoS Framework.
-You can find the latest progress here: https://github.com/VainlyStrain/TIDoS-Framework/tree/dev
+> Vaile Framework has been merged into the original TIDoS Framework.
+You can find the latest progress here: https://github.com/0xInfection/TIDoS-Framework.
+This repository is discontinued.

 <h1 align="center">
   <img src='files/logo.png' height='500'></img><br>